White Cliffs

 Australia's oldest commercial opal field, White Cliffs is one of the only places in the world where white opal is found.
 It is also famous for its rare ‘pineapple’ opals with distinctive spiky shapes.
 Take an underground tour and see a working mine on a Red Earth Opal Mine Tour.
 You might even strike it lucky.

-Find more gems at a number of stores and galleries selling uncut and polished opals, jewellery and fossils.
-Visit Aussie Southern Cross Opal or the Red Earth Opal Gallery and take a piece of White Cliffs home with you.
+Find more gems at the town's stores and galleries selling uncut and polished opals, jewellery and fossils.
+Visit the Red Earth Opal Gallery or Joe's World Class Opals and take a piece of White Cliffs home with you.

 Keanu Bates sharing Aboriginal art and culture on a guided tour through Mutawintji National Park, Broken Hill